Xalil404/Django-backend-template/README.md

-# New Web Projects Template
+# Django Backend Template
-Use this template when creating new web applications.
+This template is a ready backend project template in Django with a basic REST Api to work with web and mobile applications that already has user authentication ready to go.